-- Their journey begins before they even start our school, with the breadth of vocabulary and experiences that they encounter.
+The writing journey begins before the children even start school, with the breadth of vocabulary and experiences that they encounter.
 A child that has explored their garden and talked about the feel of mud will have a much better understanding of what 'garden' means when they encounter it in their reading and writing.
 At Oakley, we understand that not all children will have had the same experiences so aim to engage them in a wide range of stimulating activities throughout their time with us, from cooking, to exploring nature to trips further afield.

-- Through their time at the school they will progress through the Phonics Bug scheme, giving them the skills to break words down into individual phonemes (sounds) in order to record them e.g. the word 'cat' needs to be segmented into c-a-t before it can be written down.
+Through their time at the school they will progress through the Phonics Bug scheme, giving them the skills to break words down into individual phonemes (sounds) in order to record them e.g. the word 'cat' needs to be segmented into c-a-t before it can be written down.
 Following the completion of the scheme, the children then follow 'No nonsense spelling', which supports the development of grammar and spelling.

 Each child will enjoy a range of rich, high quality texts to inspire them and develop their creativity.
 Through carefully planned Learning journeys, they will explore these texts, using them as models and inspiration for their own writing.
 They will explore the structures and purposes of different genres and learn common spelling patterns and grammar to help them to write accurately.
 They will write for a purpose so that their writing has meaning e.g. to add information to the school newsletter or to teach Year R about fire safety and they will develop a love of writing!

 How can I help at home?